Skip to content

 Indicative Insurable Values – Grade 3 Safe (EN 1143-1)

-For resistance grade III, the indicative insurable value is €45,000 in cash or €90,000 in valuables.
-This indication is based on standard storage conditions in an unattended and unsecured building.
-Where additional security measures are in place, the insurer may allow a higher level of coverage.
+For a Grade 3 safe according to EN 1143-1, the indicative insurable value is €45,000 in cash or €90,000 in valuables.
+This indication is based on standard storage in an unattended and unsecured building.
+Where additional security measures are in place, the insurer may decide to allow a higher level of coverage.

 Grade 3 safes according to EN 1143-1